PostHog/posthog.com/contents/docs/integrate/cdp.md

 Cons:
 - You'll need to pay for a 3rd party CDP.
-- You won't be able to use PostHog autocapture of events and so you'll need to manually instrument each event you want to track.
+- If you use PostHog's event autocapture, the other CDP destinations will not receive the autocapture events.
-- Enabling feature flags and session recordings requires some extra setup in addition to adding PostHog as a destination.
+- Enabling feature flags and session recordings requires extra setup (instructions are included for [Segment integration instructions](/docs/integrate/third-party/segment) or [RudderStack integration instructions](/docs/integrate/third-party/rudderstack)) or manually installing the PostHog script.
-- Data into PostHog first passes through a CDP, adding risk that it's dropped.
+- Data to PostHog first passes through a CDP, adding risk that it's dropped.
-- Variable support by the CDP libraries for PostHog.
+- Variable support by the CDP libraries for PostHog's features.

-Instructions: see the [Segment integration instructions](/docs/integrate/third-party/segment) or [Rudderstack integration instructions](/docs/integrate/third-party/rudderstack) depending on which CDP you are using.
+Instructions: see the [Segment integration instructions](/docs/integrate/third-party/segment) or [RudderStack integration instructions](/docs/integrate/third-party/rudderstack) depending on which CDP you are using.

 If using feature flags and/or session recordings, the true flow of data will end up looking more like the following.
 With the custom events going through the 3rd party CDP, and the PostHog specific data (like autocapture events, session recordings, and feature flag calls) going directly to PostHog.